inket/smartPins/README.md

+This is a SIMBL plugin for Safari 10.

-Proof of concept of controlling Safari's pinned tabs to look better
+It's a proof of concept of customizing Safari's pinned tabs to achieve a minimal look.

 ![](http://i.imgur.com/JVs9TMY.jpg)